At Garrison Law Firm, we have reviewed a lot of bar fight case scenarios over the last 30 years.

 Bar Fight Two: Punched Dead in the Parking Lot

-He argues with the wait staff about the hours posted on the tavern’s door indicating that the place was open for business.
-This man gets angry, boisterous, and insulting with the staff, and finally walks out to leave.
+He argues with the wait staff about the hours posted on the tavern’s door, indicating that the place is open for business.
+This man gets angry, boisterous, and insulting to the staff and finally walks out to leave.

-Garrison Law Firm was hired by the deceased man’s wife to pursue a wrongful death case.
+The deceased man’s wife hired Garrison Law Firm to pursue a wrongful death case.